Jeevun Sandher: Career

 Sandher graduated with a PhD in Political Economy from King’s College London in 2022.
 Prior to that he was awarded an MSc in Economic Development and Policy Analysis and a BA in Economics and Philosophy from the University of Nottingham.
-He now leads the economics team at the New Economics Foundation.
+He previously led the economics team at the New Economics Foundation.
 Before undertaking his doctorate, Sandher worked in Somaliland as an economist in the Ministry of Finance.
 He has also had roles in HM Treasury, and the Department for Work and Pensions, where he advised on budgeting, macroeconomic policy, inequality, poverty and social security.
 While studying for his PhD, he co-hosted the Politics JaM podcast.
 He was also an active member of the Young Fabians.

 Political career

 Sandher was selected as the prospective parliamentary candidate for Loughborough in December 2022.
 He won the seat at the 2024 general election with an 11.8% swing from the Conservatives.
 His majority of 4,960 votes represented an 11.7% margin of victory and a 2.1% increase in vote share for Labour.

 Upon entering Parliament, Sandher made his maiden speech on 4 September 2024.

 Sandher was approved as a member of the Treasury Select Committee in a Commons motion on 21 October 2024.
 Prior to this, he was appointed chair of the All-party parliamentary groups (APPGs) concerning India and Hydrogen.

 Politically, Sandher has been described as sitting on the soft left of the Labour Party.

-Sandher is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill which proposes to legalise assisted suicide.
+Sandher was a co-sponsor of Kim Leadbeater's unsuccessful Terminally Ill Adults (End of Life) Bill, which proposed to legalise assisted suicide.

 He is a member of the Fabian Society's executive committee.

+In November 2025, Sandher was recorded as a Parliamentary Private Secretary to the Department of Business and Trade.